42 Day

 Suitability for Pay to Participate Model

-The "Porn Abstinence Impact Challenge: Nighttime Wood Test" study proposes to charge participants $149 for the Adam Sensor, a nocturnal erection tracker.
+The "Porn Abstinence Impact: Nighttime Erection Trial" study proposes to charge participants $149 for the Adam Sensor, a nocturnal erection tracker.
 This device is legally available on the open market in the United States, where similar health monitoring devices are often sold to consumers interested in tracking various aspects of their health.
 The Adam Sensor provides a unique value proposition by offering specific insights into nocturnal erections, which are critical measures of hormonal and sexual health in men.
 Participants in this study are likely to be individuals who are already interested in personal health monitoring and sexual health, and therefore, may be generally willing to pay for such a specialized product.
 Furthermore, health and wellness devices with similar functions or benefits are often available at comparable or higher price points, suggesting that the Adam Sensor is reasonably priced within this market.

 Additionally, the study offers more than just the convenience of purchasing the device.
 Participants gain access to a structured research environment that provides additional context and interpretation of the data collected by the Adam Sensor.
 This added value supports informed decision-making regarding their health, beyond what might be available through simple retail purchase.
 The typical consumer targeted by this study, likely interested in sexual health and wellness, is expected to afford the $149 cost without experiencing severe financial hardship.
 The study also carefully considers participant vulnerabilities by ensuring transparency and informed consent, minimizing the risk of buyer’s remorse.
 Overall, the opportunity to contribute to scientific understanding while receiving valuable personal health insights justifies the participant cost in this study.